-Since the heavy snows last weekend, word-of-mouth had it that moose were out and about in Seward.
-I hadn’t seen one since moving here and was eagerly hoping that my luck would change.
+Since the heavy snows that fell last weekend, word-of-mouth had it that moose were out and about in Seward.
+I hadn’t seen one since moving here and was hoping that my luck would change.
 I wasn’t disappointed.

-While out running errands on Saturday, we saw this beautiful female eating twigs along the side of the road.
-We pulled the car over, stopping within 20-25 feet of her, and she was so intent on grazing she couldn’t have cared less.
+While out running errands yesterday, we saw this beautiful female eating twigs along the side of the road.
+We pulled the car over, stopping within 20-25 feet of her, and she was so intent on grazing she couldn’t’ve cared less about us.

 Moose are ungulates (mammals with hooves) and are the largest member of the deer family.
 An adult male can weigh up to 1600 pounds and grow to six feet in height.
 Females can weight up to 800 pounds.

-In the summer, moose spend most of their waking hours eating a variety of vegetation, taking advantage of abundant food sources so that they can bulk up for the winter, when they’re reduced to eating substandard sources of nutrition such as twig bark.
+In the summer, moose spend most of their waking hours eating, taking advantage of abundant food sources and bulking up for winter, when they’re reduced to eating substandard sources of nutrition like twig bark.
 The average adult moose loses around 25 percent of its body weight during the winter, and if they don’t eat enough during the summer months, they’ll starve to death.

 There are around 175,000 to 200,000 moose in Alaska.
 Alaskan moose are the largest subspecies in North America and maybe the world (there’s a Siberian moose that rivals it in size), and the moose on the Kenai Peninsula are the largest in Alaska.
 The Kenai moose are so special that in 1941 the federal government created a national moose conservation range (now the Kenai National Wildlife Refuge).